LAQ27504/Java-Swing-Learning/README.md

 ### 4th of June
 I learn more about layout - border layout and flow layout to make app more organize

+## 8th of June
+I have missed someday not upload my learning tracking.
+I need to fixed that.

+However I have learned about layout and layered pane for customizing the layer and adding component into the each frame or panel.